The Lego Movie: Cast

-Additionally, Anthony Daniels, Keith Ferguson, and Billy Dee Williams appear as protocol droid C-3PO, and smugglers Han Solo and Lando Calrissian from the Star Wars franchise.
-(Note: Attributed to multiple references:) Other appearances from licensed Lego iterations of franchises include Gandalf from the Lord of the Rings and the Hobbit franchises; Dumbledore from the Wizarding World franchise; The Flash and Aquaman from DC Comics; Milhouse from The Simpsons; Michelangelo from the Teenage Mutant Ninja Turtles franchise and Speed Racer from the Lego tie-in sets released alongside the 2008 film adaptation of the eponymous animated television series.
+Additionally, Anthony Daniels, Keith Ferguson and Billy Dee Williams appear as C-3PO, Han Solo and Lando Calrissian from the Star Wars franchise.
+(Note: Attributed to multiple references:) Other appearances from licensed Lego iterations of franchises include Gandalf from the Lord of the Rings and the Hobbit franchises; Dumbledore from the Harry Potter franchise; The Flash and Aquaman from DC Comics; Milhouse Van Houten from The Simpsons; Michelangelo from the Teenage Mutant Ninja Turtles franchise and Speed Racer from the Lego tie-in sets released alongside the 2008 film adaptation of the eponymous animated television series.

 Shaquille O'Neal portrays a Lego version of himself as a Master Builder alongside two generic members of the 2002 NBA All-Stars.
 Will Forte (credited as Orville Forte) portrays Abraham Lincoln (whom he had previously voiced on Clone High, another Lord/Miller production).
-Dave Franco, Jake Johnson, and Keegan-Michael Key portray Emmet's co-workers Wally, Barry, and Foreman Jim, respectively.
-Director Christopher Miller voices a TV announcer for the Octan comedy television series Where Are My Pants?; his son Graham Miller voices the Duplo alien.
+Dave Franco, Jake Johnson and Keegan-Michael Key portray Emmet's co-workers Wally, Barry and Foreman Jim, respectively.
+Director Christopher Miller voices an announcer for the Octan comedy television series Where Are My Pants?; his son Graham Miller voices a Duplo alien.

 Production

-Creators of the film at the 2013 San Diego Comic-Con: Phil Lord and Christopher Miller, writers and directors; Chris McKay, co-director; and Dan Lin, producer.
+Creators of the film at the 2013 San Diego Comic-Con: Phil Lord and Christopher Miller, writers and directors; Chris McKay, co-director and editor; and Dan Lin, producer.